Race, Evolution, and Behavior: Differential K theory

-Differential K theory is a debunked theory proposed by Rushton, which attempts to apply r/K selection theory to human races.
+Differential K theory is a controversial and broadly rejected theory proposed by Rushton, which attempts to apply r/K selection theory to human races.
 According to Rushton, this theory explains race differences in fertility, IQ, criminality, and sexual anatomy and behavior.
 The theory also hypothesizes that a single factor, the "K factor", affects multiple population statistics Rushton referred to as "life-history traits".

 This theory has been widely rejected as unscientific or pseudoscientific.
 Rushton's work includes logical errors, cites poor-quality sources, ignored contrary sources, and cites sources which Rushton had misinterpreted or misunderstood.

 Responses

 According to Richard R. Valencia, the response to the first edition of Rushton's book was "overwhelmingly negative", with only a small number of supporters, many being, like Rushton, Pioneer Fund grantees, such as psychologists Arthur Jensen, Michael Levin, Richard Lynn, and Linda Gottfredson.

 Valencia identified the main areas of criticism as focusing on Rushton's use of "race" as a biological concept, a failure to appreciate the extent of variation within populations compared with that between populations, a false separation of genetics and environment, poor statistical methodology, a failure to consider alternative hypotheses, and the use of unreliable and inappropriate data to draw conclusions about the relationship between brain size and intelligence.
 According to Valencia, "experts in life history conclude that Rushton's (1995) work is pseudoscientific and racist."

 A more favorable review of the book came from Gottfredson, who wrote in Politics and the Life Sciences that the book "confronts us as few books have with the dilemmas wrought in a democratic society by individual and group differences in key human traits".
 Another favorable review of the book appeared in the National Review.

 Richard Lewontin (1996) argued that in claiming the existence of "major races", and that these categories reflected large biological differences, "Rushton moves in the opposite direction from the entire development of physical anthropology and human genetics for the last thirty years.
-Anthropologists no longer regard "race" as a useful concept in understanding human evolution and variation."
-The anthropologist C. Loring Brace (1996) concurred, stating that the book was an amalgamation of bad biology and inexcusable anthropology.
+Anthropologists no longer regard 'race' as a useful concept in understanding human evolution and variation."
+The anthropologist C. Loring Brace (1996) concurred, stating that the book was "an amalgamation of bad biology and inexcusable anthropology.
 It is not science but advocacy, and advocacy of 'racialism'".
 Similarly, anthropologist John Relethford (1995) criticized Rushton's model as "faulty at many points."